vivaria/edisonrul.ing/README.md

 ## REGENERATING ROSE

-*   "Regenerating Rose's" effect cannot be activated when you have 1 or fewer open Monster Card Zones.
+*   "Regenerating Rose"'s effect cannot be activated when you have 1 or fewer open Monster Card Zones.

 ## REGULUS